adamint/spotify-web-api-kotlin/README.md

   - `SpotifyAPI#playlists` returns a `PlaylistsAPI` object,  allowing you to retrieve playlists and their tracks
   - `SpotifyAPI#profiles` returns a `ProfilesAPI` object,  allowing you to retrieve the public user object by a user's id
   - `SpotifyAPI#tracks` returns a `TracksAPI` object,  allowing you to retrieve tracks or get an audio analysis or overview of the track's audio features.
+  - `SpotifyAPI#publicFollowing` returns a `PublicFollowingAPI` object, allowing you to check if users are following a specified user/artist
+###Private
+  `Undocumented at the moment`

 ### Example using Recommendations